elastic/terraform-provider-ec/docs/index.md

 ### API Key authentication (recommended)

-API Keys are the recommended authentication method.
+API keys are the recommended authentication method.
 They can be used to authenticate against Elasticsearch Service or Elastic Cloud Enterprise.

 They can either be hardcoded in the provider `.tf` configuration (not recommended), or specified with the environment variable `EC_API_KEY`.